-Our efforts in Rottneros Packaging follow plan.
-The new machine is ready to be delivered and will start up at the end of the fourth quarter.
-Demand for climate-smart packaging products and fiber trays continues to be high and is growing rapidly.
+Our focus area Rottneros Packaging follows the overall plan.
+However, the delivery of the new machine was slightly delayed.
+It will be ready for start-up during the first half of the year.
+Demand for climate-smart packaging and fiber based trays continues to be high and is growing rapidly.

 Finally, I would like to thank all our employees, customers and suppliers for a valuable collaboration in 2019.
 The work to constantly optimize the factors we can influence ourselves, regardless of external factors, will continue at the same pace in 2020.
 Our focused employees and solid finances mean that we are well prepared for both potential challenges and opportunities in the coming year.